Raksha-Srinivasan/Browser-Clone/README.md

 This project aims in creating a web browser that will use Yahho as its search engine.

-The web browser fetches the information from the web.
+1.The web browser fetches the information from the web.

-The user sees the fetched information.
+2.The user sees the fetched information.

+Required Packages to Install:

+1. pip install PyQt5

+2.pip install PyQt5WebEngine